-The Painted Spy When a mysterious shipment of obviously stolen art is intercepted off Bermuda, Hawkins follows it to Mexico City.
+The Hungry Blade When a mysterious shipment of obviously stolen art is intercepted off Bermuda, Hawkins follows it to Mexico City.
 There he discovers a shocking Nazi plot and is forced to choose between friendship and what he believes is right.

 In The MInds of the People Americans haven’t been so divided since the Civil War.
+Culture drives politics.
 We can peacefully bring Americans together by changing the things people take for granted.
 Change the things they take for granted, you change the culture.
 Change the culture, you change the politics

 Timeshoppers When a lonely nuclear physicist accidentally invents a time machine over the Christmas holidays, his teenage daughters use it to go shopping.